cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 example.org    jdoe
 </pre>

 ## <a id='unmap-domain'></a>Unmap a Domain ##
 You can unmap a domain with the `cf unmap-domain` command.
-In this example, the `example.org` domain is unmapped from the “development” space:
+In this example, the `example.org` domain is unmapped from the "development" space:

 <pre class="terminal">
 cf unmap-domain --space development example.org